ubc/profile-cct/readme.txt

 By default the full view will be shown, but you can set display="list" instead to show the list view.

+= [profilesearch] shortcode =

+Display a search box (with jquery-ui Autocomplete) to search for profiles by name

 == Change log ==
+= Version 1.2 =
+* added [profilesearch] shortcode
+* added automatic ordering (first name, last name, date)
+* added archive pages that filter profiles by the first letter of the last name
+* fixed a bug that may cause PHP errors when [profilelist] is called with no arguments
+* fixed image uploader to be compatible with WordPress 3.4

 = Version 1.1.8.1 =
 * Version Number bump
 = Version 1.1.8 =